giantswarm/crossplane-cluster-import/README.md

 ![Crossplane to ClusterAPI relationships](./docs/images/crossplane-capi-relationships.png)

-In order for existing clusters to be imported into Cluster API this set of Composite resources exists to facilitate the creation of CAPI resources inside the Kubernetes management cluster.
+In order for existing clusters to be imported into Cluster API (CAPI) this set of Composite resources exists to facilitate the creation of CAPI resources inside the Kubernetes management cluster.

 This works in three parts.
 Crossplane Observation, resource creation, CAPI